-Ethiopians killed in stampede after police fire warning shots during protest
+Dozens killed in stampede in Ethiopia after police fire warning shots at protest

-ADDIS ABABA Police in Ethiopia's Oromiya region fired teargas and warning shots on Sunday to disperse anti-government protesters at a religious festival, triggering a stampede that the opposition party said killed at least 50 people.
+ADDIS ABABA (Reuters) - More than 50 people were killed in a stampede in Ethiopia's Oromiya region that was triggered when police used teargas and shot in the air on Sunday to disperse anti-government protesters at a religious festival.

-The government did not give a precise death toll resulting from chaotic scenes during the annual festival where some people chanted slogans against the government and waved a rebel group's flag.
-But it said "lives were lost" and that several were injured.
+The state broadcaster put the death toll at 52, citing regional officials.
+The opposition also said at least 50 people were killed at the annual festival where some people had chanted slogans against the government and waved a rebel group's flag.

 Sporadic protests have erupted in Oromiya in the last two years, initially sparked by a land row but increasingly turning more broadly against the government.
 Since late 2015, scores of protesters have been killed in clashes with police.

-These developments highlight tensions in the country where the government has delivered stellar economic growth rates but faced criticism from opponents and rights group that it has trampled on political freedoms.
+The developments highlight tensions in the country where the government has delivered stellar economic growth rates but faced criticism from opponents and rights groups that it has reduced political freedoms.

 Thousands of people had gathered for the annual Irreecha festival of thanksgiving in the town of Bishoftu, about 40 km (25 miles) south of the capital Addis Ababa.

-Crowds chanted "we need freedom" and "we need justice", preventing community elders, deemed close to the government, from delivering their speeches at the festival.
+Crowds chanted "We need freedom" and "We need justice", preventing community elders, deemed close to the government, from delivering their speeches.

-Some protesters waved the red, green and yellow flag of the Oromo Liberation Front, a rebel group branded a "terrorist" organization by the government, witnesses said.
+Some protesters waved the red, green and yellow flag of the Oromo Liberation Front, a rebel group branded a terrorist organization by the government, witnesses said.

-When police fired teargas and guns into the air, crowds fled and created a stampede, some of them plunging into a deep ditch, witnesses said.
+When police fired teargas and guns into the air, crowds fled and created a stampede, some of them plunging into a deep ditch.

 The witnesses said they saw people dragging out a dozen or more victims, showing no obvious sign of life.
-Half a dozen people, also motionless, were also seen being taken by pick-up truck to a hospital, one witness said.
+Half a dozen people, also motionless, were seen being taken by pick-up truck to a hospital, one witness said.

 "As a result of the chaos, lives were lost and several of the injured were taken to hospital," the government communications office said in a statement, without giving figures.
 "Those responsible will face justice."

-Merera Gudina, chairman of the opposition Oromo Federalist Congress, told Reuters at least 50 people were killed, saying his group had been talking to families of the victims.
+Merera Gudina, chairman of the opposition Oromo Federalist Congress, told Reuters at least 50 people had died, based on details provided by families of the victims.

 He said the government tried to use the event to show Oromiya was calm.
 "But residents still protested," he said.

 The government blames rebel groups and dissidents abroad for stirring up the protests and provoking violence.
-It dismisses charges that it clamps down on free speech or its opponents.
+It dismisses charges that it clamps down on free speech or on its opponents.

-Protesters had chanted slogans against Oromo People's Democratic Organization, one of the four regional parties that make up the Ethiopian Peoples' Revolutionary Democratic Front, which has ruled the country for quarter of a century.
+Protesters had chanted slogans against the Oromo People's Democratic Organisation, one of the four regional parties that make up the Ethiopian Peoples' Revolutionary Democratic Front, which has ruled the country for quarter of a century.

 In a 2015 parliamentary election, opposition parties failed to win a single seat - down from just one in the previous parliament.
 Opponents accused the government of rigging the vote, a charge government officials dismissed.